microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/00_Introduction.md

 1. **Part 1 - Text Generation** Generate text content and descriptions with GPT4o
 2. **Part 2 - Image Generation** Generate image assets with DALLE-3
 3. **Part 3 - Multimodality** Leverage multimodal capabilities of GPT-4o to interact with images and text.
-4. **Part 4 - Azure AI Assistants** Use code interpreter to understand your data.
+4. **Part 4 - Azure AI Agents** Use code interpreter to understand your data.

 Click **Next** to set up your Workshop environment and get started.